Blood & Chocolate (film): Production

-Beginning in 1997, a series of five directors entered into talks to direct Blood & Chocolate before Katja von Garnier finally decided to work on the film in January 2005.
-Larry Williams and his wife, Leslie Libman, Po-Chih Leong, Sanji Senaka, and Rupert Wainwright were all considered.
+Since the novel's publication in 1997, many directors have attempted to pursue the adaptation.
+Po-Chih Leong became attached to direct in 2000.
+In January 2004, Ehren Kruger provided a new screenplay and signed on as executive producer, while music video director Sanji Senaka was set to make his directorial debut on the film.
+Rupert Wainwright would replace Senaka a few months later.
+Katja von Garnier would finally join the film in January 2005.
 Throughout these talks, Blood and Chocolate author, Annette Curtis Klause, was not kept up-to-date by the film's producers.
 Rather, she obtained information about film's progression from online sources.

 The book was originally adapted into a script by Christopher Landon, whose father, Michael Landon, had a leading role in the film I Was a Teenage Werewolf (1957).

 Principal photography was set in the historic section of Bucharest and at MediaPro Studios in Buftea.
 However, the film failed to accurately represent the city of Bucharest.
 For example, the film's Piata Romana (Romana Square) is actually the Curtea Veche yard (Old Court), and the film's Biserica Silvestru (Silvestru Church, located in downtown Bucharest) is actually a church in Stirbey Palace, Buftea, which is located tens of kilometers west of Bucharest.